Posted by Mei-Ling Huang, Partner

 “In order to mitigate the impact of this uncertainty, and the impact on individuals’ finances, individuals who the CCG considers may be eligible for CHC funding will be directed towards NHS funded discharge routes and assessed for CHC following the conclusion of the emergency.”

 Care providers will have many questions about this.
-We currently have no further detail but we will be watching this issue closely.
+We currently have no further detail, but we will be watching this issue closely.
+Unfortunately, there may be some fallout from this after the crisis has passed.
 If providers have specific issues, they should get in touch.
-We anticipate that difficult issues are likely to arise.

-The Bill effectively amends some provisions of the Care Act 2014 so that, as an emergency measure, they do not need to be complied with.
+The Act effectively amends some provisions of the Care Act 2014 so that, as an emergency measure, they do not need to be complied with.

 The Government guidance explains the rationale for and the application of this.
 These provisions will only be triggered when the Government gives local authorities the go ahead.
 They have said: